-- Excessive sleeve wears within the shift pressure control valve, which causes oscillations of the shift pressure.
+- Excessive sleeve wear within the shift pressure control valve causes oscillations of the shift pressure.
 The resulting cross leaks will cause harsh shifts that are more noticeable on 2-3 and 3-4 upshifts.
 In some cases, there will be no 5th gear available.
 Installing an upgraded shift pressure control valve kit restores proper operation.

 - Sticking linear solenoids causes inconsistent movement and causes pressure and flow drops or spikes.
 This results in flares and TCC apply issues and can even cause loud bangs while shifting gears.
 Installing new linear solenoids is the only reliable solution.

 Harsh or delayed 2nd – 3rd shifts

 Newer Grand Vitara models that use a 5-speed automatic transmission, designated as TB-50LS, suffer from a specific issue that manifests as harsh or delayed gear shifts.
 The typical scenario involves such problems while upshifting from 2nd to 3rd on acceleration or during downshifts when coasting.
 While there are no other symptoms in cases like these, a surge in engine speed may trigger a check engine light.

-- Worn lockup control plunger components cause cross leaks and pressure drops and result in harsh torque converter clutch application.
+- Worn lockup control plunger components cause cross leaks and pressure drops, resulting in harsh torque converter clutch application.
 Being a well-known issue, various upgraded valve and sleeve kits are available, which will restore proper operation.

-- Excessive wear inside the accumulator control valve, causing leaks inside hydraulic passes and resulting in pressure losses.
-In most cases, harsh shifting will not be limited to 2-3 shifts and may affect other gear changes.
+- Excessive wear inside the accumulator control valve, causing leaks inside hydraulic passes and pressure losses.
+In most cases, harsh shifting will not be limited to 2 to 3 shifts and may affect other gear changes.